 After you follow the above instructions, the warrant should be recalled without complication.

 The court simply wants you to do everything ordered.
+Only you can do these things.
 So show the court you are doing that.

 2) If you were originally given a court arraignment date after a San Diego DUI arrest, find that paperwork with the original court date.
 Check the spelling of your name and date of birth.